 September 21, 2021

-At FLOFORM, there have always been three pillars key to who we are: meaningful relationships, premium products and exceptional customer service.
+At FLOFORM Countertops, three pillars have always been key to who we are: meaningful relationships, premium products and exceptional customer service.

 Now in our 60th year, these are the core principles we live by across our organization – and that means among our over 700 employees in all 16 retail locations and eight fabrication facilities across western Canada and the northwest U.S.

 FLOFORM Countertops’ first location opens on the corner of St. Mary’s and Oustic Avenue.
 Seven skilled craftsmen work in the 7,000-square-foot facility.

 When the Dyck family tore down their original homestead in rural Manitoba and built a new one from the wood they salvaged, the only new addition was an Arborite countertop.